Beamforming Design for Intelligent Reffecting Surface Aided Near-Field THz Communications

 \section{Conclusion}

-In this letter, we proposed a novel wideband beamforming architecture that addresses the near-field beam spit effect for the IRS-aided THz communication system.
-Initially, the near-field beam split effect was analyzed, which revealed that the beams at different frequencies point towards different locations.
-To address this issue, we extended the piece-wise far-field model to the UPA-structured IRS, based on which, a DLDD IRS beamforming architecture was proposed.
+In this paper, we proposed a novel DLDD architecture that addresses the near-field beam spit effect for the IRS-aided THz communication system.
+Initially, the near-field beam split effect at the IRS was analyzed, which revealed that the beams at different frequencies point towards different locations.
+To address this issue, we proposed a DLDD beamforming architecture by extending the piecewise far-field model to the UPA-structured IRS.
+Then, we also proposed a sub-optimal joint beamforming scheme to address the double-stage beam split at the BS and the IRS.
 Simulation results demonstrated that the proposed DLDD IRS beamforming scheme can mitigate the near-field beam split effect and achieve a near-optimal performance with lower hardware cost.
-Notably, it showed that the maximum delay range required for TD modules is significantly reduced compared to the state-of-art delay-based architecture.
+Besides, the proposed joint beamforming scheme effectively enhanced the rate performance with strong robustness across a wide bandwidth range.